Enjoy Your Salad Bar Every Day

 All children ages 18 and younger are welcome to join us for a FREE lunch during the summer

-To view our latest menus click here for Elementary Menu Spring 2014 and here for Secondary Lunch Menu Spring 2014
+To view our latest menus click here for Elementary menus Fall 2014 and click here for Secondary lunch menu for Fall 2014.

 We are the second largest school district in California.

 61 percent of our students qualify for free or reduced-priced meals.